burgerbuds/swiff/README.md

 🎩 **Local composer.json/lock updates**<br>
 Refresh your composer files with the latest updates from the remote

-Swiff is "battletested" by [Simple](https://simple.com.au) - an agency in Adelaide, Australia.
+Swiff is agency "battletested" by [Simple](https://simple.com.au) - an agency who specialises in Craft CMS located in Adelaide, Australia.

 ## Getting started